 Best physical locations:

-- Bedroom wall facing your bed — First thing you see when you open your eyes.
-This is the gold standard location.
+- Bedroom wall facing your bed — first thing you see when you open your eyes (gold standard)

 Best digital locations:

-- Phone lock screen — You unlock your phone an average of 96 times per day.
-That's 96 micro-exposures.
+- Phone lock screen — you unlock your phone an average of 96 times per day (96 micro-exposures)

 Do NOT put your board in a guest room, inside a drawer, or in a closet you open once a week.
 A hidden board is a forgotten board.
 If privacy is a concern, a digital vision board on your phone gives you constant private access.

 🔮 Aura Says: "Location is everything.
 I send you a new affirmation card every morning specifically so it's the first thing you see when you check your phone.
-Timing the visual input to that theta state is what separates manifestation practice from poster decorating — and it's one of the first things I customize when building a personalized plan for you on ManifestMosaic.com."
+Timing the visual input to that theta state is what separates manifestation practice from poster decorating."

 How Do You Use a Vision Board Daily?